Kartoon Studios: Pacific Entertainment

-Pacific Entertainment Corporation was founded by Baby Genius creators Klaus Moeller and Larry Balaban in 2006.
+Pacific Entertainment Corporation was founded by Baby Genius creators Klaus Moeller and Larry Balaban alongside Howard Balaban and Mike Meader in 2006.
 In January 2006, Pacific Entertainment purchased Baby Genius and other lines from Genius Products, Inc. for $3 million.
 The other lines were preschool brands such as Wee Worship and the Little Tikes music and DVD series.
 Genius Products retained exclusive U.S. distribution rights for the lines.

 GBI licensed Baby Genius in January 2011 to Jakks Pacific's Tollytots division for a musical and early learning toy line.
 At Toy Fair 2012, Tollytots introduced the line with 20 products.

+As Genius Brands

 In December 2011, Pacific Entertainment Corporation changed its name to Genius Brands International, Inc. (GBI).
 Genius Brands digitized its Baby Genius book line in July 2013 via a deal with Graphicly.

-As Genius Brands

-Genius Brands International (GBI) was formed in November 2013 from the merger between A^{2} Entertainment and pre-merger Genius Brands (former Pacific Entertainment), with the Heywards of A2 taking over as top executives.
+In November 2013, a merger between GBI and A^{2} Entertainment took place, with the Heywards of A2 taking over as top executives.
 Pre-merged Genius Brands CEO Klaus Moeller moved to vice president of special markets at GBI.
 GBI's board of directors included former California governor Gray Davis and American Greetings Corp. president-COO Jeff Weiss.

 The Baby Genius video on demand subscription service launched in April 2014.
 GBI launched a VOD channel of children's entertainment called Kid Genius in October 2015, through Comcast's Xfinity On Demand.

 In June 2014, Genius Brands agreed to license Baby Genius, Secret Millionaires Club and Thomas Edison's Secret Lab to LeapFrog Enterprises for kids' learning tablets.
 The first few Leap Frog tablet apps from the deal were released in December 2014, with two for both Baby Genius and Secret Millionaires Club.

 GBI issued and sold 4.3 million shares of stock and warrants in November 2014 to investors and management at par $1.
 The raised working capital would be used for brand marketing, new property acquisition and development and the Kid Genius channel.